MagicSmokeBlog/Philips-PM2535-Kermit/README.md

 Other Philips equipment with LCD are:

+* PM2519: This automatic multimeter has two OQ0070T LCD drivers.
-* PM2521: This automatic multimeter has three SAA1060 LED display drivers.
+* PM2521: This automatic multimeter has three SAA1062 LCD drivers.
 * PM2544: We don't have any information about this logic multimeter.

 These meters have different LCD layout and have different LCD driver ICs; however, you can use this project as a